dru-44/app/README.md

 Firebase services are used for Authentication and storage.

-Each user has a private list.
+Each user has a private lists and sub-lits.

 OMDB API is used as an search engine for movies and shows.